-While conducting research on fault diagnosis methods, to meet the requirements for modern diagnostic systems, in addition to the stage of fault symptom extraction, it is necessary to ensure full automation of the fault detection and classification process.
+While researching fault diagnosis methods, to meet the requirements for modern diagnostic systems, in addition to the stage of fault symptom extraction, it is necessary to ensure full automation of the fault detection and classification process.
 The novel method proposed in this paper combines a symptom extraction step using CWT analysis with a deep neural network - CNN, which acts as a fault classifier.
-CNNs' effectiveness in image recognition has been confirmed in research papers from many different scientific fields.
-To carry out the training process of the CNN model, it is necessary to prepare a dataset.
-The dataset, which was collected during the experimental tests, consists of 1080 images that are parts of the CWT scalogram with the range of the frequency axis limited to 200 Hz.
+CNNs effectiveness in image recognition has been confirmed in research papers from many different scientific fields.
+To conduct the training process of the CNN model, it is necessary to prepare a dataset.
+The dataset, which was collected during the experimental tests, consists of 1080 images that are parts of the CWT scalogram - with the range of the frequency axis limited to 200 Hz.
 This range was chosen based on the analysis presented in the previous section.
 It covers changes that occur due to ITSC.
 The horizontal axis covers the range from 0 to 0.25 s, which is due to the adopted size of the data package on which the CWT analysis is implemented.
 This packet contains 2048 samples, which at a sampling rate of $f_p = 8192$ Hz corresponds to 0.25 s.
-The data set was randomly divided into a training set (70% -756 images) and a test set (30% - 324 images).
-The images correspond to different conditions of the stator winding: $N{sh} =$ {0; 1; 2; 3; 4; 5}, load torques: $T_L = \{0; 0.2T_N; 0.4T_N; 0.6T_N;$ $0.8T_N$; T_N } and supply voltage frequency: $f_s = \{80 \text{ Hz}; 90 \text{ Hz};$ 100 Hz}.
-Example images before compression included in the dataset for different N{sh} and T_L are shown in Figure 7.
+The data set was randomly divided into a training set (70% - 756 images) and a test set (30% - 324 images).
+The images correspond to different conditions of the stator winding: $N{sh} = \{0; 1; 2; 3; 4; 5\};$ load torques: $T_L = \{0; 0.2T_N; 0.4T_N; 0.6T_N; 0.8T_N; T_N\}$ and supply voltage frequency: $f_s = \{80 \text{ Hz}; 90 \text{ Hz}; 100 \text{ Hz}\}$.
+Example images before compression included in the dataset for different N{sh} and T_L are shown in Fig. 7.
 Nevertheless, within the scope of this work, the influence of the format of the input image on the training process and the classification effectiveness of CNN models will also be investigated.
-Image format (type) is meant the size (resolution) of the image expressed in pixels (px) and the number of color depth channels.
-Four types of input images were studied and compared: RGB images compressed to 32x32 and 64x64 pixels, as well as processed to grayscale (reduced from 3 to 1 color depth channels) with the same size as RGB images.
-Example compressed images for each of the four types tested are shown in Figure 8.
+Image format (type) is meant to be the size (resolution) of the image expressed in pixels (px) and the number of color depth channels.
+Four types of input images were studied and compared: RGB images compressed to 32×32 and 64×64 pixels, as well as processed to grayscale (reduced from three to one color depth channels) with the same size as RGB images.
+Example compressed images for each of the four types tested are shown in Fig. 8.